-With the holy month of Ramadan only a few days away, huge food wastage in the Middle East is again hogging limelight.
-It is a widely acccepted fact that almost half of the municipal solid waste stream in the Middle East is comprised of food wastes and associated matter.
-The increasing amount of food waste in the Middle East urgently demands a strong food waste management strategy to ensure its minimization and eco-friendly disposal.
-Food Waste in Ramadan Middle East nations are acknowleded as being the world’s top food wasters, and during Ramadan the situation takes a turn for the worse.
-In 2012, the Dubai Municipality … Continue reading →
+With the holy month of Ramadan already underway, huge food wastage in the Middle East is again hogging limelight.
+It is a widely accepted fact that almost half of the municipal solid waste stream in the Middle East is comprised of food wastes and associated matter.
+The increasing amount of food wastage in Ramadan urgently demands a strong and holistic food management strategy to ensure its minimization, ethical utilization and eco-friendly disposal.
+Food Waste in Ramadan Middle Eastern nations are acknowledged as being the world’s top food wasters, and during Ramadan the situation takes a turn for the worse.
+In the … Continue reading →

 In the holy month of Ramadan, Iftar or breaking of fast becomes our main attention.
 The Iftars are either taken at home alone or with the family and relatives or at Iftar buffets at hotels and restaurants.
 The other option usually for the bachelors and less privileged people are to open the fast at mosques and at community centers whereby the iftar and dinner is provided for free organized by the rich, philanthropists, charitable organizations and mosque committees.
 Disrespect to Food It is a common sight that at Iftar, people do not respect the food and drinks that are provided … Continue reading →